Translation APIs

 • GTX API/Web: Free translation options suitable for lightweight use, but with limited stability and rate limits.
 For example, when user mrfragger translated a subtitle file of about 2 million characters (~2MB), the GTX API limit was triggered after only two translation runs.

-If you have higher requirements for translation speed and quality, you can apply for your own API Key: Google Translate, Azure Translate, DeepL Translate.
+If you have higher requirements for translation speed and quality, you can apply for your own API Key: Google Translate, Google Gemini, Azure Translate, DeepL Translate.
 For the application process, refer to the relevant API application tutorial.

 LLM Translation (AI Large Models)